-As you are no doubt aware, the HEAV Convention is coming up in just a few short weeks and I wanted to share with you some of the ways I prepare myself and the children to handle all of the wonderful and encouraging–and somewhat overwhelming–stimulation!
-The two older ones and I all struggle with staying relatively calm when there is a lot of noise and visual input, and over the years I (we) have learned a few ways to help.
+As you are no doubt aware, the HEAV Virginia Homeschool Convention is coming up in just a few short weeks and I wanted to share with you some of the ways I prepare myself and the children to handle all of the wonderful and encouraging–and somewhat overwhelming–stimulation!
+The two older ones and I all struggle with staying relatively calm when there is a lot of fun noise and visual input, and over the years I (we) have learned a few ways to help.

 I make a very careful plan ahead of time.
 What vendors I’m going to visit and for which materials, where those vendors are located in the vendor hall, and how long I’m going to spend in the vendor hall before taking a sensory break.
 I print out a copy of the map of the hall as soon as it’s available and mark it with highlighters, then mark my list of curriculum needs the same way so I can easily go where I need to without feeling panicky.

 I spend time on vendor websites where they are available so that I have a good visual of book covers in my mind to make it easier to pick out what I’m looking for and reduce the visual stimulation.
-I plan sensory breaks into my days at convention; I spend an hour in the vendor hall, find a quiet spot to check my lists, spend some time volunteering, drink a Mountain Dew–the caffeine and sugar really help me–and eat something with protein–lest I get a blood sugar crash from the Mountain Dew–then go back into the vendor hall for an hour.
+I plan sensory breaks into my days at convention; I spend an hour in the vendor hall, find a quiet spot to check my lists, spend some time volunteering, drink a Mountain Dew–the caffeine and sugar really help me–and eat something with protein–lest I get a blood sugar crash from the Mountain Dew–then go back into the exhibit hall for an hour.
 Then I’ll come out, go to a workshop, find a quiet spot, do some volunteering, go do some more shopping, and so on.

 I go over the list carefully ahead of time, check out websites, read excerpts from any books written by the speakers I’m interested in–usually using the “see inside” feature on Amazon–then choose no more than two workshops per day to attend.
 I try not to go to workshops back-to-back but to schedule one in the morning and one in the afternoon.
 If there are more workshops that I’m interested in, I purchase the recordings and listen to them when I have fewer inputs and can really concentrate on the information.